YASH-PRAJAPATI-4903/Java-Interview-Questions/Java-Interview-Questions-main/README.md

 An abstract class is a class that cannot be instantiated, but must be inherited from.
 An abstract class may be fully implemented, but is more usually partially implemented or not implemented at all, thereby encapsulating common functionality for inherited classes.

+In Abstract class all Methods, Functions and variables Must be marked as a "abstract".

 ```
 public abstract class AbstractClassExample	{